wangx23/old_homepage/index.md

 * __Wang, X.__, Zhang, X. and Zhu, Z. Clustered coefficient regression models for Poisson process with an application to seasonal warranty claim data.

+* __Wang, X.__, and Zhang, J..
+A clustered variance model with an application in aquatic toxicity assessment.

 ## Work experience